KaiserBi/Wheezes-and-Crackles/README.md

 - To extract .pt segments with labels, run batch_extraction.py
 - Due to the unbalanced amount of wheeze/crackle samples, run balance_crackle.py to balance the amount of both samples

+##  Metrics
+The system tracks the following:
+`F1 score` for labels wheeze and crackle
+`Multi-label accuracy` exact match between prediction and ground truth `validation loss`

 ##  Training
 -  run train.py for training.
 Adjust configurations in config.json
 -  Using AMP would significantly decrease time taken for every epoch